Sxuno/GTA5-Model-Documentation/README.md

 # GTA5-Model-Documentation

-An in depth documentation about Modeling for GTA 5.
+Technical documentation about Modeling for GTA 5.

 Documentation contains all u never need to know about creating ur own objects for GTA 5.